msu-language-acquisition-lab/online-documentation/docs/experiments/online-experiment-code.md

 ## The experiment timeline

 The basis of all the jsPSych experiments is the *timeline*, this is an array of elements where each element of the array corresponds to one of the modules of the experiment.
-In our acceptabilty judgement task experiment, the main timeline will therefore ultimately look like this:
+In our acceptabilty judgement task experiment, the main timeline will therefore ultimately look like this.
+In our sample experiment here we will not have a demographic survey or an explicit end task, however.

     timeline = [demographic_survey, instructions, judgement_task, end_task]